GeorgeLiu123/NTU-biomedical-2022-12-21/README.md

 # NTU-biomedical-2022-12-21
-This project only for Xinwen HU's NTU biomedical
+This project only for Xinwen HU's application for NTU Msc.
+Biomedical Data Science